Charles “Mike” Michael Daugherty

 February 19, 2020

-A memorial service for Mike Daugherty, 57, of Angleton will be held at 3:00 p.m.
+A Celebration of Life for Mike Daugherty, 57, of Angleton will be held at 3:00 p.m.
 Saturday, March 14, 2020 at Palms Funeral Home in Angleton.
+Visitation will be from 2-3:00 p.m. also at Palms.

 Mike was born September 21, 1962 and passed away Wednesday, February 19, 2020.